Byron Buxton Player Props: Twins vs. Giants

 Byron Buxton At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 127th, his on-base percentage ranks 66th, and he is 49th in the league in slugging.
+- Among qualified batters in MLB play, he ranks 113th in batting average, 56th in on-base percentage, and 37th in slugging.

-- Looking at the 43 games he has played this year, he's hit a home run in nine of them (20.9%), and in 4.9% of his trips to the dish.
+- Looking at the 44 games he has played this season, he's hit a long ball in 10 of them (22.7%), and in 5.3% of his trips to the dish.

-- In 30.2% of his games this year, Buxton has had at least one RBI.
-He's picked up more than one in 11.6% and driven in three or more of his team's runs in three contests.
+- In 31.8% of his games this season, Buxton has had at least one RBI.
+He's picked up more than one in 13.6% and driven in three or more of his team's runs in three contests.

-- In 55.8% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (14.0%).
+- He has scored a run in 25 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.